formaat-design/reshaped-blog-starter/README.md

 ## Working with the content

-- To configure the application – use the `src/config.ts` file, which includes the menu structure and the general settings of the blog.
-  You need to manually enter only the top-level menu items, while all submenu items are generated from the markdown file structure.
-- All content resides in the `src/posts` folder and files creates in it control the website routing and displayed submenu items.
-You can create `.mdx` files on the top level or create a subfolder like `/article` to create categories.
 - Markdown files support `frontmatter` format, where you can pass the article `title` and `created` date properties, they will be displayed in the articles list and on the article route
-- Markdown files support the vanilla markdown features, as well as custom `Bio` component:
+- Markdown files support the vanilla markdown features, as well as a custom `Bio` component:

 ```jsx
 <Bio